Alejogb1/job-board/blog-data/case-statement-in-verilog.md

 endmodule
 ```

-Okay that's a bit more involved In this one our `digit` input is now 4-bits and it controls which digit is displayed on our seven segment display The `casez` is actually acting as a normal case here because we don't have any z values It's simply to show that if we had used dont cares they would have been taken into account.
+ that's a bit more involved In this one our `digit` input is now 4-bits and it controls which digit is displayed on our seven segment display The `casez` is actually acting as a normal case here because we don't have any z values It's simply to show that if we had used dont cares they would have been taken into account.
 The `segments` is a 7-bit output that drives the display segments if we want to display a `2` for example we'd set the `segments` to 0100100 by decoding it from the input `digit` using the casez statement.

 One thing that can cause issues sometimes and trust me I've been there is when you have multiple matches in your `case` statements Now Verilog will only execute the very first match so make sure to pay attention to the order of your `value` items